What is a corporate hackathon?

 • Iteration cycles: teams typically go through multiple build-review-refine loops

-• Presentation preparation: time must be allocated for pitch/demo preparation—this is critical
+• Presentation preparation: time must be allocated for pitch/demo preparation - this is critical.
+Teams should use Ainna to generate pitch decks and one-pagers quickly

 • Support availability: mentors, technical resources, and logistics support on standby

-The best hackathon run times feel like a creative pressure cooker—intense but energizing.
+The best hackathon run times feel like a creative pressure cooker - intense but energizing.
 Remove obstacles, provide resources, then get out of the way and let teams create.
+For prototyping best practices, see the software prototyping guide.

 • Submission validation: verify deliverables meet minimum requirements before assessment